weiwu99/FTC/README.md

 # FTC
-Code to use an Android app to control a robot for FIRST Tech Challenge 2018.
+Part of code to use an Android app to control a robot for FIRST Tech Challenge 2018.

 Designed the programs using Android Studio.